googlearchive/dialogflow-audio-recorder-nodejs/README.md

 # Actions on Google: Audio Recorder Demo

-This is a simple Assistant app, built using Dialogflow, to playback an audio recording.
+This is a simple Assistant Action, built using Dialogflow, to playback an audio recording.
 The recording is made using a simple web app.

 ## Setup Instructions